abdulahad01/visual_perception_solns/README.md

-Thanks to Dr. Steve Wozniak and the team behind the MOOC for such detailed and rich content on computer vision.
+Thanks to Dr. Steven Waslander and the team behind the MOOC for such detailed and rich content on computer vision.
 ![Certificate of completion](img/certificate.jpg)